mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 [For example,] that’s why [there is] borrowing the discipline of Marxism, et cetera, and then, “let’s do it.”
 That is kind of an “ism,” a discipline of “ism.”

-In the latest issue of Time magazine, it says that the Vatican, the headquarters of the Roman Catholic Church, is [issuing a] warning, because in El Salvador a Catholic priest is trying to create something liberated, being free from the pressure or suffering from the government, from fighting, et cetera, using the idea of action. [...]
+In the latest issue of Time magazine, it says that the Vatican, the headquarters of the Roman Catholic Church, is [issuing a] warning, because in El Salvador a Catholic priest is trying to create something liberated, free from the pressure or suffering from the government, from fighting, et cetera, using the idea of action. [...]
 They are trying to do something against the traditional hierarchy, [in the] liberal style of Catholic teaching.
 How can you serve the people who suffer from the government, et cetera?
 You cannot save them by hierarchy, or teaching, et cetera, so very naturally they try to do something by action.
 But the Vatican is warning the priest that this idea of teaching is based on the principles of Marxism.
 I don’t know what’s going on there, but the Vatican says it in that way.

 Action is important for us, but action shouldn’t be based on any ‘ism’.
 Your action must be pure.
 In order to make your action pure, your action must be based on emptiness.

 It is pretty difficult to do that.
-It’s pretty difficult to act on the basis of emptiness because if you act, very naturally act follows thinking, judging, evaluation, and next moment, [there are] affective preferences.
+It’s pretty difficult to act on the basis of emptiness, because if you act, very naturally act follows thinking, judging, evaluation, and next moment, [there are] affective preferences.
 So [it’s] very difficult; that’s why action itself must be free, liberated.
 [If] you want to act in order to get something by your action, your action must be liberated.
 How?
 That’s a pretty difficult practice for us!
 That’s why we’re always practicing like this, learning the teaching.
-You cannot just act as you like; no, you cannot act in that way.
+You cannot just act as you like.
+No, you cannot act in that way.

 #### 1 - 28:48